eXept Software AG Logo

 o critical: aBlock timeoutMs: timeoutMs ifBlocking: blockingBlock

-like critical:, but do not block if the lock cannot be aquired
+like critical:, but do not block if the lock cannot be acquired

 within timeoutMs milliseconds.